Skip to main content

 What this means for your self-assessment

-For the 2024/25 tax year onwards, HMRC will have exchange-reported data to check against your SA108.
-Every disposal — including crypto-to-crypto swaps, LP deposits, and staking conversions — must appear on your return with correct proceeds and allowable costs calculated under Section 104 pooling rules.
-The CGT annual exempt amount is now just £3,000, meaning activity that was previously below threshold is now taxable.
+The 2024/25 return is now past its online filing deadline (31 January 2026).
+If you haven't filed it, or need to correct it, do so as a late or amended return now.
+The live filing season is 2025/26 (online deadline 31 January 2027), and 2026/27 is the tax year currently in progress.
+HMRC will have exchange-reported data to check against your SA108.
+Every disposal, including crypto-to-crypto swaps, LP deposits, and staking conversions, must appear on your return with correct proceeds and allowable costs calculated under Section 104 pooling rules.
+The CGT annual exempt amount is just £3,000 (frozen across 2024/25, 2025/26 and 2026/27), meaning activity that was previously below threshold is now taxable.

 Why DeFi classification matters more than ever